 Drugs Affecting Renal Function

-Because emtricitabine and tenofovir, components of STRIBILD are primarily excreted by the kidneys by a combination of glomerular filtration and active tubular secretion, coadministration of STRIBILD with drugs that reduce renal function or compete for active tubular secretion may increase concentrations of emtricitabine, tenofovir, and other renally eliminated drugs.
+Because emtricitabine and tenofovir, components of STRIBILD are primarily excreted by the kidneys by a combination of glomerular filtration and active tubular secretion, coadministration of STRIBILD with drugs that reduce renal function or compete for active tubular secretion may increase concentrations of emtricitabine, tenofovir, and other renally eliminated drugs and this may increase the risk of adverse reactions.
 Some examples of drugs that are eliminated by active tubular secretion include, but are not limited to acyclovir, cidofovir, ganciclovir, valacyclovir, and valganciclovir.

 Established and Other Potentially Significant Interactions

-Drug Interactions: Alteration in Dose or Regimen May Be Recommended Based on
+Significanta Drug Interactions: Alteration in Dose or Regimen May Be

 |Concomitant Drug Class: Drug Name||Effect on Concentrationb||Clinical Comment|